What is ErP And How Does It Affect Your Choice of Boiler?

 As of 2015, all manufacturers are obliged to produce appliances that comply with the new energy efficiency regulations.
 In case they do not, their products cannot be sold across the EU and EEA.
 The ErP directive concerns energy-related products for domestic, commercial and industrial needs sold in the European Economic Area.

-Like we mentioned in the previous section, boiler specialists and installers also have a number of responsibilities.
+Like we mentioned in the previous section, boiler installers also have a number of responsibilities.